AUSCOM, or the ghost of America

 The Laniakea expedition is one of the most famous journeys ever carried out by the Starmoth Initiative.
 This ten thousand lightyear venture proved that long-range one-ship expeditions were viable, cast a new light on the Sequence and uncovered an unknown human civilisation.

-Thirty-two years ago the Algorab Organisation commissioned a secret expedition to the very edge of the Milky Way, sending a small group of ships nicknamed "Zero Fleet" seeking for what Algorab believed to be the ancient homeworlds of the Sequence.
-It took Zero Fleet almost a decade to reach its destination.
-Or rather it should have because contact was lost as the fleet crossed the inter-arm void between the Perseus Arm and the Outer Arm.
-The fleet's last message, relayed by a series of Von Neumann probes, was a distress signal albeit it was confusing and unclear.
+Thirty-two years ago, the Algorab Organisation commissioned a secret expedition to the very edge of the Milky Way, sending a small group of ships nicknamed “Zero Fleet” seeking for what Algorab believed to be the ancient homeworlds of the Sequence.
+It took Zero Fleet almost a decade to reach its destination — or rather it should have because contact was lost as the ships crossed the inter-arm void between the Perseus Arm and the Outer Arm.
+The fleet's last message, relayed by a series of Von Neumann probes, was a distress signal, albeit it was confusing and unclear.
 Though Algorab's endeavour was only known to a select few, the Starmoth Initiative immediately answered the call.
 By chance (some would say fate) a Starmoth Initiative expedition was in its last stages of preparation in Mundis when Zero Fleet's message reached settled space.
 The Initiative changed the expedition's nature on the fly and what should have been a simple inter-arm reconnaissance run turned into a ten thousand lightyears rescue mission carried out by Inyanga class vessel Laniakea.

 Laniakea departed Mundis under the supervision of navigator Elodie Sauveterre twenty-one years ago.